-The University of St. Thomas ("University") is a private, Catholic university based in Minnesota and serves more than 10,000 students on its three campuses in Saint Paul, Minneapolis, and Rome, Italy.
+The University of St. Thomas ("University") is a private, Catholic university based in Minnesota and serves more than 9,000 students on its three campuses in Saint Paul, Minneapolis, and Rome, Italy.
 Founded in 1885, the University is the largest private university in Minnesota and offers more than 200 degree programs for undergraduate and graduate students through eight academic schools and colleges.

-The University aims to be carbon neutral by 2035 and has a Sustainability Strategic Plan ("Sustainability Plan") that outlines necessary actions to achieve net zero carbon emissions and increase campus sustainability.
-The Sustainability Plan affirms commitments to implementing energy conservation measures, pursuing at least LEED Silver certification for new buildings, and reducing transportation emissions associated with student and faculty commutes.
-Since 2010, the University has reduced its greenhouse gas emissions by 37% with energy efficiency improvements in new and existing buildings.
+The University aims to be carbon neutral by 2035 and has a Sustainability Strategic Plan ("Sustainability Plan") that outlines necessary actions to achieve net zero carbon emissions and advance sustainability initiatives such as reduction of food waste and promotion of alternative modes of transportation.1 The Sustainability Plan affirms commitments to implementing energy conservation measures, pursuing at least LEED Silver certification for new buildings, and reducing transportation emissions associated with student and faculty commutes.
+Since 2007, the University has reduced its greenhouse gas emissions by 51% with energy efficiency improvements in new and existing buildings and other sustainability improvements.
 Between 2014 and 2021, the University reduced water consumption by 8%, natural gas use by 18%, and energy use by 17%.
-The University also set goals to divert 65% of waste from landfills by 2024 and increase waste diversion to 80% by 2030.
+A combination of recycling and transport to a waste-to-energy facility allows the University to divert nearly all campus waste from landfills.